haiku/infrastructure/docs/server-rebuild.md

 ## Backup, Backup, Backup

-*everything* unique to maui should be contained within the following path:
+*everything* unique to our infrastructure should be contained within the following path:
 	/var/lib/docker/volumes

+This path is an iSCSI mount from online.net

 If you can get a 100% perfect copy of /var/lib/docker/volumes you're in the clear.  /var/lib/docker/volumes is *big* however since it contains all of our build artifacts.

-/var/lib/docker/volumes is rsync'ed to Hetzner's backup space for maui (except for the build artifacts.
-We skip infrastructure_s3_data since Hetzner gives us a 100GB limit)
+/var/lib/docker/volumes is continously snapshot and backed up to the local machine at /var/backup

 If you're in a bad way, (but have access to the filesystem), be sure to run a final sync of ```/var/lib/docker/volumes``` to Hetzner to have the